 - Albuquerque is a more affordable place to live than other major western and southwestern markets such as Dallas, Denver, Las Vegas, and Phoenix.

-- Niche.com gives Albuquerque an A+ grade for quality of life, with high rankings for young professionals, best public schools, and diversity.
+- Niche.com gives Albuquerque an B+ grade for quality of life, with high rankings for weather, public schools, and outdoor activities.

 - Albuquerque is rated as one of the best places to live in the country by U.S. News & World Report, with strong ratings for value, job market, and overall desirability.